omarhenidi/omarhenidi/README.md

 <h3 align="left">Real Projects:</h3>

- - Order<br>
+ - Order Web Application <br>
  -> Order Website:
  Customers can browse products by category or search for specific items.
  They can add products to their shopping cart and proceed to checkout.
  Registered customers can track their orders, view order history, and manage their account settings.

  ->Order Dashboard:
  Sellers or administrators can log in to the dashboard to view incoming orders.
  They can update order statuses, manage inventory, and communicate with customers.
  The dashboard provides real-time analytics, sales reports, and customer insights.

  ->API for Mobile Apps:
  Mobile app developers can integrate the API into their iOS and Android apps.
  The API allows app users to view products, place orders, and track shipments.
  It provides secure authentication and authorization mechanisms to ensure data privacy.

 <br>